arunb7/RAGVerse/README.md

 There are 3 unique user personas that are referred to in the solution walkthrough below:

--   The **DevOps user** is responsible for deploying the solution within the AWS account and for managing the infrastructure, updating the solution, monitoring performance, and maintaining the overall health and lifecycle of the solution.
--   The **admin users** are responsible for managing the content contained within the deployment.
-These users gets access to the Deployment dashboard UI and is primarily responsible for curating the business user experience.
-This is our primary target customer.
+-   The **admin** are responsible for managing the content contained within the deployment.
--   The **business users** represents the individuals who the use case has been deployed for.
-They are the consumers of the knowledge base and the customer responsible for evaluating and experimenting with the LLMs. o Awaaz further defines the following business users personas
+-   The **users** represents the individuals who the use case has been deployed for.
+They are the consumers of the knowledge base and the customer responsible for evaluating and experimenting with the LLMs.
-        a.
-Participant
-        b.
-Staff
-        c.
-Volunteer
-        d.
-Parent/Guardian

 ![image](https://github.com/user-attachments/assets/f3820a0b-9ced-4fc2-be37-7c018f159604)